mattgrcia/pitch_speed_predictor/README.md

 Main file - data/create_master.Rmd
 ```

 Using the <a href="http://github.com/cpsievert/pitchRx">pitchRx</a> package, a database is created with the information on every pitch within the selected date range.
 From this information, outcomes (singles, doubles, flyouts, etc.) in order to determine stats.
 Basic, advanced, and split stats are created, as well as hot zone statistics.
-A hot zone graph, also referred to as a heat map, looks like this:
+A hot zone graph looks like this:

 ![Hot Zone](img/hotzone.png?raw=true "Hot Zone")